SusanZMartin/Getting-and-Cleaning-Data-Course/README.md

 * the run_analysis.R script that produces the final tidy data set
 * the HARTidyData.txt file which is a text version of the tidy data set and has been uploaded to Coursera for peer assessment

-## Assumptions for Successful Execution of run_analysis.R
+## Conditions Required for Successful Execution of run_analysis.R

 To successfully reproduce an EXACT copy of the tidy data set from your computer by running the run_analysis.R script contained in this repository the following conditions must be met:
 * you must replicate the environment under which the script was run (clear your environment by running `rm(list=ls())`, install the dplyr package if it is not installed and ensure that you are using R Version 3.1.2 (nickname 'Pumpkin Helmet') or later)